tp254/student/_posts/Blogs/2024-10-03-Girls_in_CS_Blog.md

 ## Main Points

 **No single path into CS**
 Everyone came from different places - some switched majors, others started late.
-Many found CS through random stuff like Legos, photography, or design.
+Many found CS through random things they enjoyed.
 You don't need to have it figured out early.

 **High school actually matters**
 AP classes and CS courses aren't just for your transcript.
 They help with time management, communication, and problem-solving.